Word Gems

 K. Despite all the chaos during their growing-up time - let me say it again - those two kids have a real, enforceable contract.
 In subsequent angry years, the fallout of "betrayal," with great protestation, they will deny that they ever agreed to anything.
 But, in this bluster, as Shakespeare said, they "protesteth too much."

-E. Yes, they will work hard to believe their own propaganda.
+E. Hurt feelings and great anger will work hard to believe their own propaganda.
 And consider this, if I may extend the analogy: Their enforceable contract is also a negotiable instrument.
-And a day will come, later in life, when, finally, with "eyes in his head," he will take that negotiable instrument "to the bank," so to speak, at last speaking plainly to her, insisting that he, only he, has a right to cash it.
+And a day will come, later in life, when, finally, with "eyes in his head," he will take that negotiable instrument to the bank, so to speak, and he will cash that check -- at last speaking plainly to her, insisting that he, only he, has a right to cash it.
 He will have followed, all the way back to source, the memory traces of "the joy."
 In spite of his anger, a day will come when he will be forced to acknowledge her as wellspring of all that's precious to him.
-Bad feelings will make it hard for him to say he wants her back in his life; his lingering sense of ancient "betrayal" will instruct that "love is not a victory march but a cold and broken hallelujah."
+Hurt feelings will make it hard for him to say he wants her back in his life; his lingering sense of ancient betrayal will instruct that "love is not a victory march but a cold and broken hallelujah."
 Nevertheless, head supplanting heart, armed with the jarring revelation of her sacred identity, he will confront her, remind her, that she, with him, long ago, "signed the contract" - and there is no statute of limitations to disenfranchise the affective domain.
 And now he's coming for what's his, that for which he duly negotiated and to which was mutually agreed.
+She belongs to him, and he's coming for her.
 And, in that day, finally, living authentically, admitting to himself who she is to him, he will absolutely not allow himself to be defrauded; not again - I know something of his unyielding mind and intent here; trust me on this.

 E. Congratulations, Counselor.
 I think you've succeeded in leveraging the joy of two half-baked kids into an "I love you"; in fact, an "I love you forever."